alsoc/fmdt/doc/source/user/usage/detect.rst

    :Default: ``100``
    :Example: ``--trk-meteor-max 50``

 Maximum number of frames required to track a meteor.
+This is a classification criterion.

 .. _detect_trk-ddev: